 Year after year, Munich takes gold in German city rankings.
 When asked where they would prefer to live, most Germans say Munich.
 The reason is simple: a magic combination of a vigorous economy and top-notch leisure time activities and outstanding cultural offerings.

-Munich has come to be associated with the Oktoberfest, the Hofbräuhaus, the Olympic grounds and the Fasching carnival.
-However, Munich also has an international reputation as a metropolis of both, art and culture.
-Its music scene ranges from classical to jazz and pop and the many museums display impressive collections.
+Munich has come to be associated with Oktoberfest, the Hofbräuhaus, the Olympic grounds, and the Fasching carnival.
+However, Munich also has an international reputation as a metropolis of both art and culture.
+Its music scene ranges from classical to jazz and pop, and the many museums display impressive collections.

 Pinakothek der Moderne

 Haus der Kunst

 Kreativquartier (creative quartier)

 Munich offers a large selection of events when it comes to art, music, sports and traditional "fests" (parties).
 We have listed some important events below, but you can find more on: